npu-ius-lab/MICL/README.md

 # MICL

-Code for the paper "MICL: Mutual Information Guided Continual Learning for LiDAR Place Recognition"
+Code for the paper "MICL: Mutual Information Guided Continual Learning for LiDAR Place Recognition".

 ## Pretrained Models

-The following models from the paper are provided for evaluation purposes:
+The following models from the paper are provided for evaluation purposes, all the models are firstly trained on the oxford dataset and continually trained on the existing three ones.
+The results of different backbone network using Mean recall@1 metric are as follows:

 ### Metric learning-based MICL